MattDeDuck/ShopName/README.md

-# Shelves
+# Shop Name
-Shelves is a mod made with BepInEx for use with the Potion Craft game.
-It adds shelves to the bedroom,
+Shop Name is a mod made with BepInEx for use with the Potion Craft game.
+It allows you to name your shop.

 ### BepInEx
 - Download the latest BepInEx release from [here](https://github.com/BepInEx/BepInEx/releases)